vincenzopalazzo/VisualSARS2Chart/README.md

 # VisualSARS2Graph

-This project worked was build with tableau desktop and python.
+This project contains some chart about #COVID-19 in the worl, these chart are built with tableau desktop and the dataset are cleaning with python you can find the script in [this direcotry](src/pythoncvs-filter).

 # COVID19 US